Here’s a look at the life of former NBA player Kobe Bryant, who played 20 seasons with the Los Angeles Lakers.

 His parents named him after a type of steak.
 The beef is from a species of cattle, Wagyu, raised in the Kobe region of Japan.

 Bryant lived in Italy for eight years while his father played in the Italian Professional Basketball League.
 He speaks Italian fluently.

 He entered the NBA straight out of high school.

 In 1996, Bryant was the youngest player in NBA history at that time, at 18 years, 2 months and 11 days.

-He has played his entire pro career for the Los Angeles Lakers.
+He has played his entire professional career for the Los Angeles Lakers.